How to Keep Your Content Feeling Fresh Each Social Media Platform

 - Personality: Facebook is the platform to be personable, otherwise your audience might scroll right past your post!
 Posts can include photos that represent your brand’s personality, behind the scenes of your business and images of your staff.
 These photos should give your audience a different perspective of your organization or business, but always be sure to your best foot forward.

 Twitter is a micro-blogging social media that tends to be challenging to create successful content for because of its character limit.
 The 140 character limit – that has now changed to 240 characters – means that creators have to be unique when delivering meaningful messages.
-Twitter is also known for it’s use of hashtags.
-Hashtags creates a link that unites Twitter users who are interested in a particular topic or community – they can ultimately can read your tweet, and possibly follow you.
+Twitter also utilizes hashtags, which create a link that unites Twitter users who are interested in a particular topic or community.
+Hashtags lead people to read your tweet, and possibly follow you.
 Twitter tends to be casual, immediate and straight to the point.

 Tips for creating fresh content on Twitter: